2027 New Years Day Polar Bear Swim in English Bay, Vancouver, BC, Canada | StanleyParkVan.com

 Vancouver Polar Bear Swim

-Registration is free and can be done online (preferably) and also usually at the event.
+Registration is free and can be done online (preferably) and also at the event.

 If you register you will get an online participation certificate and it helps the event organizers get a count of the swimmers!